Norwegian battery startup to cooperate with ABB

-OSLO, June 28 (Reuters) - Norwegian battery startup Beyonder said on Monday it would cooperate with Swiss engineering company ABB (ABBN.S) to develop and manufacture battery cells for industrial applications.
+OSLO (Reuters) - Norwegian battery startup Beyonder said on Monday it would cooperate with Swiss engineering company ABB to develop and manufacture battery cells for industrial applications.

 Beyonder, founded in 2016, raised 125 million crowns ($14.7 million) in December to launch a pilot production line this year for so-called lithium-ion capacitators, batteries that provide high power output and could be recharged quickly, making them suitable for use in heavy machinery or for the power grid.